-- P. Other than the exhibits provided in the trial material, no other illustrative aids of any kind may be used. - Q. Props, costumes, and theatrical makeup are prohibited.
+(Virtual) All active team members and team substitutes must have the case and official exhibits readily available, but may only refer to them when allowed.
+Only the official exhibits provided in the trial material may be referred to; no other illustrative aids of any kind may be used.

+- N. Props, costumes, and theatrical makeup are prohibited.
 Costuming includes hairstyles and clothing accessories that are specific to a role in the case.
-In keeping with the educational philosophy and objectives of the Mock Trial Program, teams should concentrate on presenting the trial in a realistic manner, with witnesses wearing appropriate courtroom attire and using their normal speaking voices.
-Portrayals of racial, ethnic, and gender stereotypes are inappropriate and are not allowed. - R. Gender-neutral names allow students of either gender to play the role of any witness.
-During trial, questions regarding gender, race, or physical characteristics not included in the official case materials are not allowed. - S. It is not permissible to share Zoom links and passwords with anyone other than your own team members/teacher/attorney coaches.
-Do not post links or passwords on social media or any other platforms.
-Anyone who violates Zoom security measures will be automatically disqualified from the competition.
+In keeping with the educational philosophy and objectives of the Mock Trial Program, teams should concentrate on presenting the trial in a realistic manner, with witnesses wearing appropriate courtroom attire and using their normal speaking voices, with no artificial accents.
+Portrayals of racial, ethnic, and gender stereotypes are inappropriate and are not allowed. - O. Gender-neutral names allow students of any gender to play the role of any witness.
+During trial, questions regarding gender, race, or physical characteristics not included in the official case materials are not allowed.
+A witness is prohibited from referring to their own physical traits or gender as well as the physical traits or gender of other witnesses where such information is not included in any witness statement.
+(For example, a witness cannot call attention to their size to show inability to complete some physical act included in the case materials or state that witness was treated differently because of their gender.)
+An attorney is likewise prohibited from making arguments pointing out physical traits of a witness not otherwise included in the case materials.
+Such references are unfair extrapolations, subject to point deductions per Rule 3.5.
+Teams are not prohibited, however, from raising issues about general or common human traits and abilities relevant to the case.